John P. Cunha, DO, FACOEP

 Introduction to broken toe

 About 10% of all fractures occur in one of the 26 bones of the foot.
-A commonly injured area of the body is the foot, more specifically, the toes (phalanxes).
+A commonly injured area of the foot is the toes (phalanxes).
 Trauma and the injury to the foot often causes one or more of the toe bones to break (fracture).

 What are the causes of a broken toe?

 Trauma or injury such as stubbing the toe (jammed toe) or dropping a heavy object on the toe may cause a broken toe.
-The location of the toes (in the front part of the feet) make them the most likely part of the foot to be injured.
+The location of the toes (at the front part of the feet) makes them the most likely part of the foot to be injured.

 Prolonged repetitive movements, as in certain sports activities, can cause a type of broken type of broken toe called a stress or hairline fracture.